ArdaUzun-55/Sonny-1-2-in-Sonny-2017-Rework/README.md

     Enemy balancement
     Kara (Roald) has +10% physical power so if she gains more fire power, she wont be spamming shoot Oberursel is shorter exactly like sonny 2

+-1.5 (30.06.2022) = Sound Replacement

+Overworld 1 with sonny 1 theme Aftermath Overworld 2 with sonny 2 theme overworld 2

+Final Enounter 2017 with sonny 2 final encounter and an unused track with sonny 1 final encounter which now plays at sonny 1 bosses

+Heroic Intervention with Heroic Confrontation Outnumbered with Outnumbered sonny 2

+Second Wind with Sonny 1 battle theme Duty Calls and Sonny 2 battle theme Internal Conflict was already in the game files, which I just activated

+-1.51 (30.06.2022) = Thanks to the bug report I fixed (hopefully a bug)!
+I'm sorry for this!

+-1.51 (Phone Mod 15.10.2022) = Oberursel shortened.
+Its like Sonny 2

 Suggestions/Feedbacks